-A student with a disability in need of a housing accommodation due to their condition must identify and register with the Resource Center for Persons with Disabilities (RCPD) in advance, at least 45 days prior to move-in or when the accommodation is needed.
+Start the process ASAP, but at least 45 days prior to when the accommodation is needed.
 It is important to know that the number of accessible housing spaces are limited so starting this process early will aid in the implementation process.

-Begin by registering with RCPD.
-Your Ability Access Specialist will facilitate housing accommodations and/or assist with dietary concerns.
-Depending on the housing accommodation you will request, additional documentation and information may be necessary.
+Yes: Schedule an appointment with your Ability Access Specialist to facilitate housing accommodations and/or assist with dietary concerns.
+Depending on your needs, additional documentation and information may be required.
 More details about different types of housing accommodations are below.